timeseven/mern-workouts/README.md

-# MERN Stack - Instagram MERN typescript
+# MERN Stack - Workout Routine

 This is a full-stack workout application that allows users to display workouts, create workouts and delete workouts.